eic/epic-prod/docs/RECO/25.08.0/index.md

             5GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:403
         e- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:34
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:443
+                45to135deg , Sub-directory or File Count:489
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:118
+                45to135deg , Sub-directory or File Count:77
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:51
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:709
+                45to135deg , Sub-directory or File Count:927
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:176
+                45to135deg , Sub-directory or File Count:204
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:66
+                3to50deg , Sub-directory or File Count:69
+                45to135deg , Sub-directory or File Count:13
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:200
+                45to135deg , Sub-directory or File Count:23
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:48
             10GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:317
+                3to50deg , Sub-directory or File Count:318
             1GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:68
             200MeV , Sub-directory or File Count:1